yanncourtel/Clean-Coder-Journey/5-Theater-Company/README.md

  3) Every year, the credits number account for an extra income but the bonus % can change.
 	a. the year 2020, the rate was 0.45 per credit
 	b. the year 2021, it changed to 0.4 per credit until today
+ 4) Thanks to the cultural revitalisation program in Luxembourg, the comedy performances are not submitted to the TVA.
+It needs to be addressed.

+> A new line for TVA per performance would be nice in the invoice statement

 > The handling of the exception needs to be better by displaying error message with information